 “Network, network, network” was the first and most important lesson I learned in Sport 100 as a freshman.
 At the time, I didn’t understand the magnitude of the lesson.
 However, during my four years at Fisher, and now as a graduate, the lesson still reigns true today.

-Through that experience, I met dozens of company CEOs and other influential people, which ultimately led to my current position.
-While at the LPGA, I co-hosted a function with the Event Manager for an organization called Hillside Family of Agencies.
-When the manager received a promotion, she was the one who recommended me for her old position.
-I am proud to say I am now the new Special Events Coordinator at Hillside, and love every aspect of the job.
-Although not directly in the sports field, I get to use all the skills I learned at Fisher when planning Hillside’s annual golf tournament and other fundraising events.
+Through that experience, I met dozens of company CEOs and other influential people.
+While at the LPGA, I co-hosted a function with the event manager for an organization called Hillside Family of Agencies.
+When the manager received a promotion, she was the one who recommended me for her old position as special events coordinator at Hillside.
+Although not directly in the sports field, I got to use all the skills I learned at Fisher when planning Hillside’s annual golf tournament and other fundraising events.

 You never know who you will run into, and who might be able to help you take the next step in your journey.
-The Sport Management faculty and alumni at Fisher have been there every step of the way and even today, years later, they continue to be of assistance to me.
-I owe where I am with Hillside to the connections I made through Fisher and the Sport Management program.
+The sport management faculty and alumni at Fisher have been there every step of the way and even today, years later, they continue to be of assistance to me.
+I owe where I am to the connections I made through Fisher and the sport management program.

 Justin Lutes '08